pblack/docs/content/editing-content/multiple-editors.md

 *   **Sarah's** changes are lost
 *   **John’s** changes are kept

-## One editor in Forestry and one developer using Git
+## Example: one editor in Forestry and one developer

-The same behaviour would apply if someone was not using Forestry but working locally using Git and a text editor.
-Here's another example:
+The same behaviour would apply if one person was not using Forestry but working locally using Git + text editor.

 *   **Sarah** starts editing a page in Forestry
 *   **John** starts editing the same page locally with his text editor